 Source: Motos dans la Loire

 Built by fashion designer Jean Pierre Ponthieu, the first model appeared in the 1960s, a tiny microcar.
-Later he built a highly unusual 250cc machine which looked rather like a helicopter on wheels.
+Later he built a highly unusual 250cc machine which looked rather like a road-going helicopter.